jalder89/Emily-AI-GPT/README.md

 14. Open a second terminal and start ngrok: `ngrok http 3000`
 15. Update the Event Request URL to your ngrok forwarding URL or host address, the included one is a placeholder that is already removed.

+## Security
+Access Tokens are encrypted with AES-256 and stored securely in a remote database, they are not retained locally or stored in the app's code.
+Tokens are retrieved and decrypted as needed to make API calls.

 ## Important Note
 This app does support public and private channels.
 However, the app is not currently designed to offer support for multiple users as it's memory hasn't been switched to a data structure that supports multiple conversations, yet.
 This is on the list of things to do in the future.